ethereum/ethereum-org-website/src/content/social-networks/index.md

 Traditional social media platforms rely on databases to store user information, program code, and other forms of data.
 But this creates single points-of-failure and introduces significant risk.
 For instance, Facebook's servers infamously [went offline for hours](https://www.npr.org/2021/10/05/1043211171/facebook-instagram-whatsapp-outage-business-impact) last year, cutting off users from the platform.

-Decentralized social media website exist on a peer-to-peer network comprising thousands of nodes around the globe.
+Decentralized social networks exist on a peer-to-peer network comprising thousands of nodes around the globe.
 Even if some nodes fail, the network will run uninterrupted, making applications resistant to failures and outages.

 Using decentralized storage systems like [the InterPlanetary File System (IPFS)](https://ipfs.io/), social networks built on Ethereum can protect user information from exploitation and malicious use.
 No one will sell your personal information to advertisers, neither will hackers be able to steal your confidential details.

 Many blockchain-based social platforms have native tokens that power monetization in absence of advertising revenue.
 Users can buy these tokens to access certain features, complete in-app purchases, or tip their favorite content creators.

-## Benefits of decentralized social media platforms {#benefits-of-decentralized-social-media}
+## Benefits of decentralized social networks {#benefits}

-1. Decentralized social media platforms are censorship-resistant and open to everyone.
+1. Decentralized social networks are censorship-resistant and open to everyone.
 This means users cannot be banned, deplatformed, or restricted arbitrarily.

 2. Decentralized social networks are built on open-source ideals and make source code for applications available for public inspection.
 By eliminating the implementation of opaque algorithms common in traditional social media, blockchain-based social networks can align the interests of users and platform creators.